lecopivo/scientific-computing-lean/scientific-computing-lean/src/working-with-arrays/tensor-operations.md

 notice that computing the minimal element with `fold` and `init:=0` would give you an incorrect answer.

-Putting all together we can implement soft-max
+Putting it all together we can implement soft-max
 ```lean
 def softMax {I} [IndexType I]
   (r : Float) (x : Float^I) : Float^I := Id.run do